Phase transitions in time complexity of Brownian circuits: Discussion and Summary

 \subsection{Phase transition; balance of forward and backward}

-In this study, we have identified a dynamical phase transition in Brownian circuits that separates regimes of linear and exponential scaling of the mean FPT with respect to circuit size.
+In this study, we have identified a dynamical phase transition in Brownian circuits that separates the regimes of linear and exponential scaling of the mean FPT with respect to the circuit size.
 Finite-size scaling analyses confirm the existence of a critical forward transition rate, denoted by $\gamma_c$, at which this change in scaling behavior occurs.
-Throughout this work, $\gamma_c$ refers to the critical value of the forward rate $\gamma_+$ at which the scaling of the mean FPT changes, while the backward rate $\gamma_-$ is held fixed and sets the unit of time in numerical evaluation.
-The associated scaling exponent is found to be universal, $\alpha=2$, independent of circuit details.
-This value agrees with the analytical result in Eq.~(\ref{continuous solution}) for one-dimensional continuous Brownian motion, indicating that the Brownian circuits exhibiting such a transition share the same critical scaling behavior as effective one-dimensional drift-diffusion processes.
+Throughout this work, $\gamma_c$ refers to the critical value of the forward rate $\gamma_+$ at which the scaling of the mean FPT changes, whereas the backward rate $\gamma_-$ is held fixed and sets the unit of time in the numerical evaluation.
+The associated scaling exponent is found to be universal, taking the value ¥$\alpha=2$ independent of circuit-specific details.
+This value agrees with the analytical results of Eq.~(\ref{continuous solution}) for a one-dimensional continuous Brownian motion, indicating that Brownian circuits exhibiting such a transition share the same critical scaling behavior as effective one-dimensional drift-diffusion processes.

-More generally, by applying the embedding method (Sec.~\ref{sec:embedding method}), the dynamics of a Brownian circuit can be reduced to an effective one-dimensional master equation defined on the computational-state space.
-Within this reduced description, the imbalance between forward and backward transitions can be quantified explicitly.
-The characteristic transition rate $\gamma_c$ is then determined by the condition under which the effective forward and backward probability fluxes balance.
+Generally, by applying an embedding method (Sec.~\ref{sec:embedding method}), the dynamics of a Brownian circuit can be reduced to an effective one-dimensional master equation defined in the computational-state space.
+Within this reduced description, the imbalance between the forward and backward transitions can be quantified explicitly.
+The characteristic transition rate $\gamma_c$ is then determined by the condition under which the effective forward and backward probability fluxes are balanced.